Nxxei/Nxxei/README.md

-Hey There.
-Im Ansh Jagwal and I’m a frontend developer with a strong interest in UI development and animations.
-I have experience with React, JavaScript, and Tailwind CSS, and I’m continuously learning tools like GSAP to build smooth and engaging web interfaces.
+Hi, I'm Ansh Jagwal 👋

+I'm a frontend developer passionate about **UI development** and **animations**.
+I build smooth, interactive web interfaces using **React**, **JavaScript**, and **Tailwind CSS**.
+Continuously exploring tools like **GSAP** to bring designs to life.

+🌱 Currently learning advanced animation techniques and React hooks.
+💻 Always excited to collaborate on creative frontend projects.